aravind666/modular-fuelphp/README.md

 modular-fuelphp
 ===============

-FuelPHP skeleton application configured to have modules
+modular-fuelphp is a FuelPHP skeleton application which is configured to support modules.